Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Introduction

 \subsection{Outline}

-We go over the background needed for understanding persistence diagrams in \cref{sec:Basics}.
-In \cref{sec:Compact}, we give a full characterization of compact sets in persistence diagram space with the bottleneck distance (\cref{thm:Compactness}).
-We provide the mathematical justification for the template functions in \cref{sec:LinearizingD}, and fit this into a function approximation scheme in \cref{sec:Approximating}.
-In \cref{sec:TemplateFunctionExamples} we give two options for template functions: tent functions and (Chebyshev) interpolating polynomials.
-In \cref{sec:RidgeRegression} we fit these into a regression framework.
-We give results of our experiments in \cref{sec:Experiments} and discuss implications and future directions in \cref{sec:Discussion}.
+We go over the background needed for understanding persistence diagrams in Sec.~\ref{sec:Basics}.
+In Sec.~\ref{sec:Compact}, we give a full characterization of compact sets in persistence diagram space with the bottleneck distance (Sec.~\ref{thm:Compactness}); the reader more interested in the featurization method than in its mathematical justification may safely skip this section.
+We provide the mathematical justification for the template functions in Sec.~\ref{sec:LinearizingD}, and fit this into a function approximation scheme in Sec.~\ref{sec:Approximating}.
+In Sec.~\ref{sec:TemplateFunctionExamples} we give two options for template functions: tent functions and (Chebyshev) interpolating polynomials.
+In Sec.~\ref{sec:RidgeRegression} we fit these into a regression framework.
+We give results of our experiments in Sec.~\ref{sec:Experiments} and discuss implications and future directions in Sec.~\ref{sec:Discussion}.